idealparable/BibleQ/DidLazarusWriteJohn.md

 /9 but the dove found no place to rest her foot, and she returned into the ship to him, for the waters were on the surface of the <u><b>WHOLE</b></u> earth.
 He put out his hand, and took her, and brought her to him into the ship./

-That's a total of three "alls" for water extent on land/earth, with three additional superlatives.
+That's a total of three "alls" for water extent on land/earth, with four additional superlatives.

 And an astonishing ten "alls" for land flesh dying.